 Hydrate your eyes

-When was the last time you had your eyes examationed?
+When was the last time you had your eyes examined?
 Regular eye tests ensure you maintain optimum vision and your prescription is kept up to date.
-Eye examinations not only check the overall health of your eyes and prevent eye related diseases such as glaucoma and cataracts but can also detect the early onset of other health concerns such as high blood pressure, thyroid disease, and rheumatoid arthritis amongst many other concerns.
+Eye examinations not only check the overall health of your eyes and prevent eye related diseases such as glaucoma and cataracts but can also detect the early onset of other health concerns such as high blood pressure, thyroid disease, and diabetes amongst many other concerns.